Finding stargazing events

 Our website makes it easy to find stargazing events.
 Use the events map to find events near you.
 If you are looking for events based on date see the event calendar.
 Note that this website currently features stargazing events in the United Kingdom only.

 What to expect?

 Most stargazing events are run by amateur astronomers keen to share their expertise in and enthusiasm of their hobby.
 You can expect to receive a friendly welcome, to be told interesting space facts, maybe have a laser-pen guided tour of the night sky and to be shown cool things through telescopes, that’s the part that everyone really enjoys!

-Of course stargazing is weather dependent and most organised stargazing events will include a ‘plan B’ often compromising of a talk given by an astronomer on a potentially endless variety of astronomy related subjects.
-Such talks are in the main all-inclusive, suitable for young and old and with the objective of sharing knowledge to a wide range of people no matter their level of experience.
+Of course stargazing is weather dependent and most organised stargazing events will include a ‘plan B’ often comprising of a talk given by an astronomer on a potentially endless variety of astronomy related subjects.
+Such talks are in the main all-inclusive, suitable for beginners both young and old and with the objective of sharing knowledge to a wide range of people no matter their level of experience.
 You can expect to be entertained even if the weather is against you!

 To help you identify stargazing events that might be suitable for you we allocate each and every event on our website with one or more of the following categories.

 These events are focussed on observing only when the skies are clear and as they are weather dependant will often be short notice.

 The event will offer the opportunity to observe the skies looking through telescopes if the weather permits.